fali2020/webdev-portfolio/README.md

-# Portfolio: Web Development Projects
+# Web Development Projects

-Welcome to my portfolio showcasing a collection of web development projects that I have worked on.
-The website showcasing my portfolio is deployed using GitHub Pages.
+This is a collection of web development projects that I have worked on.
+The website showcasing this portfolio is deployed using GitHub Pages.
 To visit the deployed website, simply follow this link: https://fali2020.github.io/portfolio/

 Within this repository, you will find five distinct projects, each demonstrating my skills in HTML, CSS, JavaScript, and Bootstrap.
 Let's dive into the highlights of each project: